Android-Emulation-Testing/Code-and-Data-Release/README.md

 ### Failure Scene Capture

-We have gained authorization of the relevant authorities and will release the source code in one or two days.
+We have provided the source code of captureing failure scene mentioned in our paper in the [`capture` folder](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/capture).
 ### Enhancements

 We have provided the source code of the enhancements mentioned in our paper in the [`enhancements` folder](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/enhancements).